About the Acupuncturist

 I was reading textbooks on Ayurveda, on Chinese Medicine, and realized that I had reached a roadblock in my learning.
 There’s only so much a person can learn from books; beyond a certain point, it’s essential to learn in person with experts.

 While I was attending grad school, the person close to me with POTS saw another acupuncturist near them, and experienced significant relief over time.
-They were able to walk around town and go shopping.
-Although we still haven’t found a cure today, they have since learned how to manage their illness, and their symptoms aren’t as bad as they originally were.
+They were able to walk around town and go shopping, which was a big step in the right direction.

 After I graduated from Daoist Traditions College, I decided to move back up North so that I could live somewhat closer to family.
 Taking the national boards while staying at Nestledown Bed & Breakfast in Marquette (which my parents own), I decided that Grand Rapids would be an ideal place to open my own clinic.